Further Revised; 4/8/14

 Ecoxotic Panorama Strips have 12 older technology 1 watt emitters (vs. the 2.4 watt high PUR emitters used in the AquaBeam 500 & 600s).
 More emitters are required due the lack of precision (useful energy output, etc).

-That said, while the Ecoxotic Panorama Strips are not of the technology level of some of the the technology, these are still a big improvement on the “Stunner” and can be considered for Reef Tanks.
+That said, while the Ecoxotic Panorama Strips are not of the technology level of the TMC 500/600s strips these are still a big improvement on the “Stunner” and can be considered for Reef Tanks.
 A popular model is the Panorama Module 8000K/453nm Actinic Blue which consists of 8 white lights and 4 blue lights.

-The newer Ecoxotic Panorama Retro 36 is closer to the higher end LEDs produced by TMC AquaRay, even then the emitters are still not of the high output useful light energy bins.
+The newer Ecoxotic Panorama Retro 36 is closer to the higher end LEDs produced by TMC, even then the emitters are still not of the high output useful light energy bins.

 Please reference: Aquarium Lighting, Useful Light Energy

-The worst of these is simply Ecoxotic’s approach to get the patents for the emitters they are using.
-It is a is “go ahead and sue me” type and IMO not the kind of company I think any honest person should support.
+Worse is Ecoxotic’s approach to patents for the emitters they are using is “go ahead and sue me”, not the kind of company I think any honest person should support.

 There is a reason that the better LEDs such as the TMC AquaRays are priced as they are; It is called licensing.